( last login Dec 25, 2024 ad #8149 )

 Seeking:

 I have no shopping list, because I tend to ask not what I want from life but rather what life wants from me, as Viktor Frankl suggested.
 An ideal relationship is one in which you are thinking about what you can do for the other person (I-Thou), not about what that person can do for you (I-It).
 Moshe Leib of Sassov related the conversation he overheard between two tipsy villagers: "Do you love me?"
 "Of course, I do."
 "No, you don't.
 If you truly loved me, you would know what I need and why I'm hurting."
-We must listen attentively not only to what is being said but also to what is not being said.
-Love means we often know what the other is thinking even when there is silence.
+As the Chinese legend-based idiom states, xin you líng xi yi dian tong (fig., when hearts are linked, minds communicate telepathically).

 Shared values, good character traits, and a compatible way of life are what matter.
 As the French say, "Nos différences font notre richesse."